LeonHLJ/FouriScale/README.md

 ## :bulb: Acknowledgement

-Thanks [ScaleCrafter](https://github.com/YingqingHe/ScaleCrafter) for their awesome work and public source code.
+We appreciate [ScaleCrafter](https://github.com/YingqingHe/ScaleCrafter) for their awesome work and open-source code.

 ## :envelope: Contact